reach-sh/reach-lang/docs/src/guide/parallelReduce/index.md

 If some thing or many things can be done by many different people, you use a `{!rsh} parallelReduce` to handle the `{!rsh} fork` and cases.

-A `{!rsh} fork` is a race between API members where we are unsure who exactly is performing the next consensus operation, this is why they are common with API members – which offer functionality to many different participants.
+A `{!rsh} fork` is a `{!rsh} race` between API members where we are unsure who exactly is performing the next consensus operation, this is why they are common with API members – which offer functionality to many different participants.

 `{!rsh} fork` ends in the execution of a `{!rsh} switch` structure, executing the appropriate case (if `Bob1` wins do this, if `Bob2` wins do that).
 Read more about `{!rsh} fork`, including the underlying code that makes up the `{!rsh} fork` keyword.